 Prorogation signals the end of a parliamentary session – the parliamentary ‘year’.
 This brings nearly all parliamentary business – including most bills and all motions and parliamentary questions – to a close.
-Parliament then reconvenes when a new session starts – marked by a Queen’s Speech, which outlines a new programme of legislation.
-The main difference between dissolution and prorogation is that, after prorogation the same ‘Parliament’ (including the same MPs) reconvene, whereas after dissolution, an election takes place and a new ‘Parliament’ is formed.
+Parliament then reconvenes when a new session starts – marked by a King's Speech, which outlines a new programme of legislation.
+The main difference between dissolution and prorogation is that, after prorogation the same ‘parliament’ (including the same MPs) reconvene, whereas after dissolution, an election takes place and a new ‘parliament’ is formed.

 Recesses are breaks during the year when a House of Parliament does not meet.
 These are technically a form of adjournment, and are formally called ‘periodic adjournments’.
 In both Houses, the government proposes recess dates which MPs or peers must approve through a vote.
 While MPs and peers will not meet in the main chambers during recesses, other parliamentary business, such as select committee work and the tabling of parliamentary questions, can continue.

-The Fixed-term Parliaments Act (FPTA) 2011 requires Parliament to be dissolved at the beginning of the 25th working day before a general election.
-It states that Parliament cannot be dissolved at any other time.
+While the Fixed-term Parliaments Act 2011 was in place, it required parliament to be dissolved at the beginning of the 25th working day before a general election.
+It stated that parliament could not be dissolved at any other time.

-The Act also governs when general elections must take place.
-Ordinarily, general elections must be held every five years.
-However, it is also possible for an early election to be held if either:
+The Act also governed when general elections could take place.
+Ordinarily, general elections would be held every five years.
+It was only possible for an early election to be held if either:

 - two thirds of MPs agree to a motion for an early election, or